 9. Belgium's Museum of Natural Sciences' virtual tour is brilliant

-Another awesome virtual tour of a science and tech museum comes as the courtesy of The Museum of Natural Sciences in Belgium.
-Containing tons of Dinosaurs and other interesting scientific exhibits, this virtual tour is definitely worth a gander.
+Another awesome virtual tour of a science and tech museum comes to us courtesy of The Museum of Natural Sciences in Belgium.
+Containing tons of Dinosaurs and other interesting scientific exhibits, this virtual tour and augmented reality is definitely worth a gander.

 Like the NHM in London, this tour was partially developed with the help of Google's Cultural Institute.